DA9121B Supervised Theological Field Education

 Enrolment in this unit will require a suitable placement, approved by the unit coordinator, and the ability to complete at least 300 hours of activity in the placement context.

-Six personal supervision sessions (1 hour each) and twelve peer supervision sessions (2 hours each) are also required.
+A minimum of eight personal supervision sessions (1 hour each) and a minimum of six peer supervision sessions (2 hours each) are also required.

 - Prerequisites48 points from Field B and C

 - Learning Activities*This unit is offered at Undergraduate and Postgraduate level.
 Students may engage with people across both levels when this unit is delivered.

 - AssessmentsFour class presentation of case studies/incident reports (1,750 words each - 2 each Semester) 7,000 words total - 50%

 Two learning agreement and learning achievement reports (one for each Semester) 3,500 words total - 25%

 - Learning OutcomesUpon successful completion of this unit, it is expected that students will be able to: